open2c/bioframe/CONTRIBUTING.md

 pre-commit install
 ```

-After that you can make sure your code satisfies the coding style:
+The last command installs the hooks listed in `.pre-commit-config.yaml` locally into your git repo.
+If you do this, the checks will run automatically before every commit.
+You can also manually make sure your code satisfies the coding style:

 ```sh
 pre-commit run --all-files
 ```

-If you install pre-commit in your repo, these checks will also run automatically before every commit.

-## Running/Adding Unit Tests
+## Testing

 It is best if all new functionality and/or bug fixes have unit tests added with each use-case.